Ashman phenomenon is an aberrant ventricular conduction that follows a short R-R interval preceded by a long R-R interval.

 Mechanisms of Ashman Phenomenon

 Ashman phenomenon is caused by a prolonged refractory period of the His-Purkinje system due to a long R-R interval of the preceding cycle.

-Because the refractory period of the right bundle branch is longer than the left one, a Right Bundle Branch Block pattern is more common.
-The RBBB pattern may be associated with Left Fascicular Blocks 4.
+Because the refractory period of the right bundle branch is longer than the left one, a right bundle branch block pattern (RBBB) is more common.
+The RBBB pattern may be associated with left fascicular blocks 4.